Yasmien Kurdi: 2011–2017: Rising popularity

 In 2011, Kurdi joined the epic series Amaya for a multi-episode guest arc playing Apila, she then quit show business to concentrate on her college education and raising a family, coming back in 2013 after a two-year hiatus.
 Recently, she starred in the hit afternoon drama series Sa Piling ni Nanay where she played a surrogate mother.

 2018: Critical acclaim

-In 2018, after 1 year on hiatus, she made her TV comeback in Hindi Ko Kayang Iwan Ka.
-Through the show, Kurdi bagged the Best Drama Actress award at the 32nd PMPC Star Awards for TV.
+In 2018, after a year-long hiatus, Kurdi returned to television by starring on Hindi Ko Kayang Iwan Ka.
+Her role earned her a Best Drama Actress award at the 32nd PMPC Star Awards for Television.

 Personal life

-In 2013, Kurdi revealed to Philippine Entertainment Portal that she married pilot Rey Soldevilla on January 25, 2012, on her 23rd birthday.
-They have two daughters together, Ayesha Zara (born 2012) and Raya Layla (born 2024).
+In 2013, Kurdi revealed to Philippine Entertainment Portal that she had married pilot Rey Soldevilla on January 25, 2012, her 23rd birthday.
+They have two daughters together, one born in 2012 and another born in 2024.

-Alleged bullying of her eldest daughter at Colegio San Agustin – Makati came to light on December 10, 2024, when Kurdi claimed on Instagram that seven of Ayesha’s classmates ganged her up on by blocking her exit from a room.
-They even refused her food, while other students harassed her through videography, causing her paranoia and anxiety sufferings.
-The incident was met with widespread comment on Philippine social media, denouncing the gaslighting and online hate group against the Kurdi-Soldevilla family for years.
-Kurdi also posted Ayesha's cut-up Polaroid photo on her desk.
-On December 17, lawyers representing the Colegio released a statement denying Kurdi's accusations.
+Since 2025, Kurdi has been studying law at Arellano University.